KooshaOm/Escape-079-Retro-Game/README.md

   **Description**: Use these keys to manage gates and blackout abilities.
 Gates can be placed to block paths, and the blackout ability makes power-ups temporarily invisible.

 ### Gameplay
-- **Human Character**: Collect all three power-ups scattered across the map and solve the 10-bit binary code displayed on the LEDs using switches before time runs out.
+- **Human Character**: Collect all eight (8) power-ups scattered across the map and solve the 10-bit binary code displayed on the LEDs using switches before time runs out.
 - **AI Character**: Use strategic placement of gates and blackouts to prevent the human character from achieving their objectives within the 120-second time limit.